ananya-jain27/mini-project1/README.md

+# Photo Gallery
-This is my first html,css mini project. named as "Photo Gallary".
+This is my first html,css mini project.